himayalsaqib/HTTP-backend-server--toohak/contract.md

 4. List the steps a team member does if they get stuck (e.g. can't meet a deadline or stuck debugging).
 - First look online to see if it can be resolved individually
-- Ask on Discord and whoever is available will help
+- Ask on Discord and whoever is available will help.